scelarek/samcelarekportfolio.github.io/pages/sidebard.md

 </div>

 <div align="center" style="background-color: #f5f5f5; padding: 15px; border-radius: 10px;">
-""How might we educate users of new AI-related features becoming a part of a product, while maintaining user trust and avoiding misunderstandings about AI?""
+"How might we educate users of new AI-related features becoming a part of a product, while maintaining user trust and avoiding misunderstandings about AI?"
 </div>

 ---